Perceptual Entry / Perceptual Exit

 Not thinking as such

-Exit occurs when thinking overrides perceptual negotiation.
+Exit occurs when thinking replaces perceptual negotiation too quickly.

 Self-test & decision moves